-A two or four week rotation on the inpatient consult service, covering various aspects of AKI, ESRD and encompassing kidney pathology with diseases like GN, vasculitis.
-This is the basic Nephrology thinking and problem solving elective.
+A two- to four-week rotation on the inpatient consult service, covering various aspects of AKI, ESRD and encompassing kidney pathology with diseases like GN and vasculitis.
+This is the basic Nephrology thinking and problem-solving elective.
 The elective in General Nephrology can be chosen by the student/ resident to be either at the VA medical center or at the University of Maryland Medical Center.

 Critical Care Nephrology

-We look forward to your participation and would strongly encourage interested residents/medical students to join our team for an exciting learning experience.
+- We look forward to your participation and would strongly encourage interested residents/medical students to join our team for an exciting learning experience.